 Homeschooling is something Liam & I always wanted to do since before the kids were even born so last year when our first born Ellen was 5 and it was decision time, it was all we were asked about.
 Are you excited for school?
 What class will you be in?
 It’s always the same questions towards the end of every summer.
-It’s an Irish thing I think.
-Our kids are still very young (ages 5 & 6) and Ellen was excited to start big school so we sent her to the local primary school but we realised very early that it actually didn’t suit her or us as a family and we decided to take her out two months in.
-Honestly, it was a terrifying thing at the time, I thought it was the biggest decision of our lives.
-I was frantically researching curriculums and constantly addressing that issue of (insert eye roll) “socialisation”!
+Our kids are still very young (ages 6 & 7) but the decision to homeschool was a terrifying thing at the time, I thought it was the biggest decision of our lives.
+I frantically researched curriculums and constantly addressed that issue of (insert eye roll) “socialisation”!
 Ellen was involved in the decision too & she is really happy, confident and thriving.
 She often says when we’re out and about “imagine being in school on a day like today”.

 The first book I bought on the subject was How Children Learn by John Holt and in it these two quotes really struck me;

 “We can best help children learn, not by deciding what we think they should learn and thinking of ingenious ways to teach it to them, but by making the world, as far as we can, accessible to them, paying serious attention to what they do, answering their questions – if they have any – and helping them explore the things they are most interested in”

 “By nature people are learning animals.
 Birds fly, fish swim, humans think and learn.
 Therefore, we do not need to motivate children into learning by wheedling, bribing or bullying.
 We do not need to keep picking away at their minds to make sure they are learning.
 What we need to do, and all we need to do is to give children as much help and guidance as they need and ask for, listen respectfully when they feel like talking and then get out of the way.
 We can trust them to do the rest.”